Can I break or cancel a delay node?

 Key Notes:

 This is one way to re-route a delay node and you may have to tweak or amend the logic for your purposes, but this should give you a way forward.
-Also it may seem a little unnecessary for the the first branch to both end on the same result (Light on).
-But this is necessary just to flick the Boolean switch, so the light stays on if a player enters the collision box even if the delay is running.
+If you have any comments or suggestions please do say.